jeneesmith1/readily-onsite/readme.md

 I would also add the ability to add a source file as an input argument into the file as part of the CLI.

 I would also add more robust testing.
 To make this document reusable, would need more robust checking and tools to clean data.
+For example, checking that number of rows in destination csv match the number of rows in the document would be helpful.
+It isn't as simple as getting a count because there are rows in the document that contain text that are unrelated to the number of rows in the final CSV

 # How this was tested
 I used console printing and manual checks to test this code worked against the document given.